SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Experiments

-\textbf{Implementation Details.} We take PTQ4SAM~\cite{ptq4sam} as the baseline method, while maintaining largely consistent experimental settings for fair comparison.
-To be specific, the quantization scheme employs per-tensor asymmetric quantization for activations and per-channel asymmetric quantization for weights, with exceptions for the first and last layers which remain unquantized.
-The calibration set contains 32 images randomly sampled from the training dataset.
-For the Perception-Consistency Clipping (PCC) method, we set threshold factor $\theta$ to 0.5.
-All QK activations (i.e., the inputs and outputs of Query Linear and Key Linear) are calibrated based on Attention Focus Overlap metric using the first sample, while other activations are calibrated based on Mean Squared Error (MSE) using all samples.
+\textbf{Implementation Details.} We maintain consistant experimental setting with baselines~\cite{ptq4sam} for fair comparision.
+Specifically, the quantization scheme employs per-tensor asymmetric quantization for activations and per-channel asymmetric quantization for weights.
 The weights are calibrated using the MSE.
-For Prompt-Aware Reconstruction (PAR), the image encoder employs stage-wise learning, while the mask decoder employs layer-wise learning with 2000 iterations.
-Exceptionally, the additional cross-attention block that is equipped at the end of the mask decoder learns 10000 iterations due to its large loss.
-In general, compared to PTQ4SAM settings, which carry block-wise learning with 20000 iterations, our method requires much lower time cost.
+The activation calibration set contains 32 images randomly sampled from the training dataset.
+For the PCC, we set threshold factor $\theta$ to 0.5.
+All QK activations (i.e., the inputs and outputs of Query Linear and Key Linear) are calibrated based on Attention Focus Overlap metric using the first sample.
+For PAR, the image encoder employs per-stage learning, while the mask decoder employs per-layer learning with 2000 iterations.
+Exceptionally, the additional final cross-attention block learns 10000 iterations due to its large loss.
+In general, compared to PTQ4SAM settings, which carry per-block learning with 20000 iterations, our method requires much lower time cost.

-\textbf{Baseline Methods.} We use the advanced PTQ4SAM as our baseline~\cite{ptq4sam}.
-For comparative analysis, we categorize the methods into two groups according to whether there is a learning process or not.
-For the first group of statistic-based PTQ methods, we integrated the PCC method into PTQ4SAM-S~\cite{ptq4sam}, and this is refered to as SAQ-PCC.
-As for the second group of learning-based PTQ methods, We build on PTQ4SAM-L~\cite{ptq4sam} and substitute the QDrop~\cite{qdrop} with our PAR method, which is abbreviated as SAQ-PAR.
-When the PCC method is futher incorporated as a pre-processing step, our complete method, denoted as SAQ-SAM, is established.
+\textbf{Baseline Methods.} We take advanced PTQ4SAM as baseline, because both are dedicated to refining mask decoder quantization.
+For comprehensive comparison, we follow the PTQ4SAM settings and divide the methods into two groups according to whether there is a learning process.
+For statistic-based PTQ methods, we integrated PCC into PTQ4SAM-S, which is referred to as SAQ-SAM$^{\star}$.
+And for learning-based PTQ, we build on PTQ4SAM-L and modified the reconstruction method from QDrop~\cite{qdrop} to our PAR, with PCC as pre-calibration process.